MO House set to pass budget for upcoming fiscal year

 Fitzpatrick says saturation patrols also don’t violate 4th Amendment rights by stopping and searching people with no probable cause.

-Other programs with no dollars in the House budget are toll roads and in-state tuition for undocumented immigrants.
+Other programs stripped of funding in the House budget are toll roads and in-state tuition for undocumented immigrants.

 Fitzpatrick noted the toll roads provision passed on a voice vote.
 He objected to a Democratic amendment to the in-state tuition language, which he claims would unfairly allow undocumented immigrants to pay lower college tuition than legal immigrants.